MandeepSic19/TargetDataset/README.md

 # RefData_LC

-This repository contains sample data and reference codes to demonstrate the  calibration and optimization workflow.
+This repository contains a .pcd file and reference codes to demonstrate the  calibration and optimization workflow.
 The full dataset used in the experiments contains proprietary information and cannot be shared publicly.
 The provided sample files match the structure and format of the original dataset, allowing demonstration of the pipeline steps.
 Access to the full dataset can be requested by contacting the author, subject to approval.Further,It is sufficient for validating the methodology and reproducing the computational pipeline.

 A permanent archival snapshot of this repository and the methodology diagram is available on Zenodo:
 - Repository DOI: https://doi.org/10.5281/zenodo.XXXXXXXX